Learning Outcomes

 This article has covered the following key knowledge points:

-- Index map searches confirm whether land is registered and identify title numbers.
+- Index map searches confirm whether land is registered and identify title numbers for further investigation.

-- They reveal pending applications and cautions against first registration.
+- They reveal pending applications and cautions against first registration, enabling early risk management.

-- An index map search is required for unregistered land, complex sites, or where registration status is unclear.
+- An index map search is required for unregistered land, complex sites, sales of part, or where registration status is unclear; it is also advisable where mines/minerals are reserved.

-- The search is conducted using Form SIM and a compliant plan.
+- The search is conducted using Form SIM and a compliant OS-based plan in line with Practice Guide 40.

-- Results must be interpreted carefully, especially if cautions or pending applications are found.
+- Results must be interpreted carefully, especially if cautions or pending applications are found; practical steps include investigation, engagement with HMLR/applicants, and considering indemnity insurance.

-- Index map searches have limitations and should be combined with other pre-contract searches for full due diligence.
+- Index map searches have limitations under the general boundaries rule and should always be combined with other pre-contract searches and a physical inspection for full due diligence.

 Key Terms and Concepts